pluskid/Mocha.jl/docs/tutorial/mnist.rst

 the basic usages of Mocha.
 We will use the architecture known as [LeNet]_, which is a deep convolutional neural network known to work well on handwritten digit classification tasks.
-More specifically, we will use the Caffe's modified architecture, by replacing the sigmoid activation functions with Rectified Learning Unit (ReLU) activation functions.
+More specifically, we will use Caffe's modified architecture, by replacing the sigmoid activation functions with Rectified Learning Unit (ReLU) activation functions.